 Another important issue in phyloproteomics is the relative scarcity of proteomic datasets [18, 19].
 There are currently tens of thousands of publicly available whole genome sequences, covering hundreds of species [20, 21, 22, 23, 24].
-The amount of publicly available proteome sequences is much smaller in comparison.
-For most vertebrate species, lab-generated protein data does not even exist and phyloproteomic research is reliant on sequences translated in silico from genomic data.
+The amount of publicly available proteome sequences is much smaller.
+NCBI’s list of sequenced genomes (NCBI Genome Ref) includes 78,420 species, out of which 30,530 are eukaryotes and 11,345 labeled as ‘Animal’.
+For comparison, Uniprot’s reference proteomes list (Uniprot Reference Proteomes Ref) contains a total of 23,805 entries of which 2,400 are eukaryotes and around 950 are labeled as ‘Metazoa’.
+For most vertebrate species, lab-generated protein data does not exist and phyloproteomic research is reliant on sequences translated in silico from genomic data.
 These, more often than not, are not sufficiently validated or curated [25].
+Ensembl’s curated database of fully annotated genomes , and thus available proteomes, numbers only around 270 species (Ensembl Species Ref).
 As a result, assembling a proper reference dataset for phyloproteomics can be challenging.
 Given how important rigorous taxon sampling is in performing proper phylogenetic reconstruction [26, 27], having a complete and reliable reference dataset is crucial.
-In the case of proteins, the typically short sequence length and the low amounts of sequence diversity - due to the strong influence of purifying selection - means that absence of knowledge about even a single amino acid polymorphism (SAP) can strongly affect downstream inferences [3, 28, 29, 30].
+In the case of proteins, the typically short sequence length and the low amounts of sequence diversity - due to the strong influence of purifying selection - means that absence of knowledge about a single amino acid polymorphism (SAP) can strongly affect downstream inferences [3, 28, 29, 30].

 To address all of the above issues, we present “PaleoProPhyler”: a fully reproducible and easily deployable pipeline for assisting researchers in phyloproteomic analyses of ancient peptides.
 “PaleoProPhyler” is based on the workflows developed in earlier ancient protein studies [2, 4, 6], with some additional functionalities.
-It allows for the search and access of available reference proteomes, bulk translation of CRAM, BAM or VCF files into amino acid seuqences in FASTA format, and various forms of phylogenetic tree reconstruction.
+It allows for the search and access of available reference proteomes, bulk translation of CRAM, BAM or VCF files into amino acid sequences in FASTA format, and various forms of phylogenetic tree reconstruction.

 Description of the Pipeline